Rk-2005/StayFinder/README.md

 # 🏡 StayFinder

-StayFinder is a full-stack Airbnb-inspired web application that allows users to discover, book, and list properties for short-term and long-term stays.
+StayFinder is a full-stack web application that allows users to discover, book, and list properties for short-term and long-term stays.
 Built with modern web technologies, StayFinder offers a smooth user experience for both guests and hosts.

 🌍 **Live Demo**: [https://stay-finder-nu.vercel.app](https://stay-finder-nu.vercel.app)